SejinKimm/IntentionLearning/README.md

 ## Overview

-This repository builds upon **Decision Transformer (NeurIPS 2021)** and extends the work of **"Unraveling the ARC Puzzle: Mimicking Human Solutions with Object-Centric Decision Transformer" (ICML 2023 ILHF Workshop)**.
+This repository builds upon **Decision Transformer (NeurIPS 2021)** and extends prior work on ARC tasks using object-centric decision transformers.

 In this study, we extract **popular states** from user trajectories and introduce **intention information** for each action to assess its impact on learning performance.